build insights

 “Arch” by Henry Moore

-Abu Dhabi’s Al Bahar Towers
+Al Bahar Towers in Abu Dhabi

-1. Beautifying and decorating buildings
+1. Beautifying and Decorating Buildings

 Examples:

-2. Representing cultural values and identity
+2. Representing Values and Cultural Identity

-Another important purpose of monumental sculptures in contemporary buildings is to represent cultural values and identity.
-These works of art can be used as visual symbols that convey important messages about the history, culture or beliefs of a community or institution.
+Another important purpose of monumental sculptures in contemporary buildings is to represent values and cultural identity.
+These works of art can be used as visual symbols that convey important messages about the history, culture, or beliefs of a community or institution.
 Through their design and strategic placement, monumental sculptures can create a sense of belonging and pride in those who interact with them, strengthening the identity of a place or group.

 Examples:

-Traditional materials
+Traditional Materials

 Examples of traditional materials: